AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeType/MasterID.md

 AttributeType.MasterID Property
 ===============================
-AutomationML 2.1 APIGets the identifier of the master Attribute if this is a Mirror.
+Gets the identifier of the master Attribute if this is a Mirror.
 The identifier contains the ID of the attribute owner followed by the Attribute path.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)